PeteAdamBialecki/PeteAdamBialecki.github.io/extra-javascript-stuff/03-advanced-techniques/04-deferred-objects/deferred-objects.md

     - Postpone logic flow until all asynchronous processes complete - in any order

     - Integration of AJAX and custom functions into asynchronous processing.

+Making an AJAX call with jQuery:

+    - Implements the JavaScript promise.

+    - AJAX calls:

+        - Open a connecton to an external resource.

+        - Begin transfer of the resource.

+        - Upon completion, execute success or failure callbacks.

+        - Resolve or reject a promise.

+    - Many developers just pass success or failure callback functions.

+    - The returned promise is mostly ignored.

+Traditional AJAX Processing Sample:

+        $.get('SomeFile.html', function(result) {
+            // This is the callback function
+            // Process the result - and set some
+            // flag to indicate completion.
+        });

+    - Few developers capture the result of the $.getfunction call.

+    - The callback is used to trigger further processing upon completion.

+    - Gets problematic if multiple processes need to execute.

+Loading Dynamic Content

+    - Requirements

+        - Load content into three <DIV> elements asynchronously.

+        - When all content is loaded, enable another element.

+        - Only load content when user clicks the "Load" button.